Wondering what call center CRM is and why you need it? Wonder no more.

 What is a call center CRM?

-What call center tools and features should I look for?
+What call center CRM software capabilities and features should I look for?

 - It should integrate with your existing CRM system.
 These are often known as call center CRM open source solutions.